andresvia/heroku-buildpack-nodejs-lua/README.md

 	xavante.run()

-If you're running testing locally as well, and `package.init` doesn't exist, do something like this:
+If you're running testing locally as well, and `packages.init` doesn't exist, do something like this:

     pcall(require, "packages.init")